🧠 What is semantic SEO and entity optimisation? (Direct answer)

 📊 What drives entity salience — patterns from NLP API testing

-Observational patterns from running pages through Google's Natural Language API on high- and low-performing entity pages, cross-referenced with AI Overview citation patterns observed across IndexCraft client audits (2025–2026).
-These are observational signals, not declared algorithmic weights.
+Observational patterns from running pages through Google's Natural Language API on high- and low-performing entity pages, cross-referenced with AI Overview citation patterns across IndexCraft client audits (2025–2026).
+Observational signals, not declared algorithmic weights.

 7. NLP: How Google Reads Content in 2026